Sparkle in the Rain: Recording

-Music and lyrics
+Composition and lyrics

-Sparkle in the Rain is a generally rock-oriented album, a departure from the new wave aesthetic of its critically acclaimed predecessor New Gold Dream (81/82/83/84).
 Kerr, before its release, described the forthcoming Sparkle in the Rain as an "art record—art without tears with masses of muscle".
 The band's new drummer Mel Gaynor, who had contributed for some tracks on the previous record, agreed on the album's aggressiveness: "On this album I'm getting a few of my ideas across, not only in the drumming field but in other fields as well.
 It's a lot different from New Gold Dream, both sound-wise and material-wise.
 The last one was very smooth, very polished.
 This album's got a bit more dirt in it."
 Regarding the role of producer Steve Lillywhite, Brian Hogg wrote that Sparkle in the Rain "captured the bravura of their in-concert sound" and Lillywhite "introduced a dynamic, often contrasting, perspective quite unlike the panoramic standpoint of its predecessor, but there was no denying the resultant brash excitement."
 Adam Sweeting described how, during the recording process of "Up on the Catwalk", "Forbes and Gaynor had combined to create a steamrolling rhythm track which came hammering out of the opening chorus like a runaway train."